dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.
+- [Data Scientists and App Develpment](https://medium.com/cognitive-resonance/data-scientists-and-app-development-fde50ebb54de#.nz70d9ke0) - Anthony discusses the importance of data science in the building of cognitive applications, and he shares some ways to learn more about data science.

 ## DevOps with Cognitive on Bluemix
 xxx